-&lt;sup>4 Two exceptions are the "War of Attrition" between Israel and Egypt that persisted for three years at the end of the 1960s, and the First Lebanon War.
-However, while the latter officially lasted three years (1982-85), most of the fighting was over after the first two months.
+3 Two exceptions are the 'War of Attrition' between Israel and Egypt that persisted for three years at the end of the 1960s, and the First Lebanon War.
+However, while the latter officially lasted three years (1982-5), most of the fighting occurred in the first two months.